 Palliative care helps through all stages of illness.

-Palliative care provides the best results when it is introduced early in your care, at the same time curative treatments are provided.
+Palliative care provides the best results when it is introduced early in your care, and can be provided at the same time curative treatments are provided.

 Palliative care is not hospice.
 Both use a team of experts to provide pain relief and comfort care, but palliative care can be appropriate at any stage of serious illness.
 Hospice care is a type of palliative care but is intended for patients with six months or less to live.

-Carla Jolley MN, ARNP, AOCN, CHPN, Palliative Care (pictured right) provides the initial palliative care consult, which can be done with inpatients, with outpatients in our Cancer Care clinic or at a skilled nursing facility.
+Carla Jolley MN, ARNP, AOCN, CHPN, (pictured right) and Brittany Kane MSN, ARNP, FNP-BC of the Palliative Care Consult Service provides the initial palliative care consult, which can be done with inpatients, with outpatients in our Cancer Care clinic or at a skilled nursing facility.
 Patients experiencing a decline in their ability to function can receive their consultation in their home or in assisted living.
 Our interdisciplinary team includes a master’s level social worker and an experienced chaplain; the goal of care is to support the whole person and their family system.

 Depending on your needs, a team member can be involved for a short time or as part of your long-term care plan and needs.